-- 2. Analysis of properties, such as safety, that span a combination of devices and services is difficult.
-New MDE approaches for analyzing these systems of cyber-physical applications and internet services will be needed. - 3.
-Factoring social/human properties of systems into system analysis is not well understood.
-New R&D is therefore needed to evaluate the ramifications of interacting with social networks. - 4.
+- consumption, cost, or other critical properties can be derived to overcome this challenge. - 2.
+Using cloud computing and auto-scaling to dynamically allocate computation resources to Internet services that support mobile cyber-physical systems is an efficient methodology for maintaining system performance.
+Applying auto-scaling techniques also provides reductions in system cost and power consumption in comparison to statically provisioned hardware setups. - 3.
 It is hard to integrate mobile Internet devices with conventional sensor networks.
-Solving the incompatibility issues caused by device heterogeneity with a service-oriented device architecture is a promising direction to increase the integration capabilities of heterogeneous sensor platforms. - 5.
+Solving the incompatibility issues caused by device heterogeneity with a service-oriented device architecture is a promising direction to increase the integration capabilities of heterogeneous sensor platforms. - 4.
 Individual mobile devices are prone to unexpected unavailability.
-Fluctuating environmental conditions, geographical areas of limited coverage, and battery exhaustion can cause mobile devices to become unavailable unexpectedly, which motivates additional R&D on handling intermittent failures.
+Fluctuating environmental conditions, geographical areas of limited coverage, and a battery exhaustion can cause mobile devices to become unavailable unexpectedly, making additional R&D into handling failures important.

-The goal of this article was to present R&D challenges we found most pressing when developing and operating our mobile cyber-physical applications and supporting Internet services.
-Many other challenges must also be addressed when developing these applications and services.
-We look forward to working with the R&D community to identify and resolve these challenges.
+Mobile cyber-physical applications supported by Internet services for data aggregation and processing offer an exciting new paradigm for distributed computing.
+The computational potential of utilizing such devices will continue to increase as devices become cheaper, more widely available, and more powerful.
+Our goal in this paper was to present the R&D challenges we found most pressing throughout the development of our mobile cyber-physical applications.
+There are clearly other challenges that are faced when developing mobile cyber-physical applications and supporting Internet services that we could not cover in this paper.
+We look forward to working with others in the R&D community to identify and resolve these challenges.